How you adjust to a very different culture

 Be prepared to go the opposite process when you return home after a few months or years.

-Then, just smile and keep calm: That is the reverse culture shock.
+Then, just smile and keep calm since you know it already: That is the reverse culture shock.